 While Circle is a great option, there are a couple of reasons why it may not be the best fit for you.

-Doesn’t have as many features as Mighty Networks
+It doesn’t have as many features as Mighty Networks

 One important thing to consider is that Circle does not include a tool to collect payments for your membership community, so you will need to integrate another platform like Stripe in order to process user payments on your own.